SaloniThete/Web-Scrapping-Python/README.md

 6. Store the data in lists
 7. Make a dataframe
 8. Download a CSV file that contains all data scraped

+# Specifications
+The scrapers are different between one site and another.
+So, to use those scrapers, you have to change the value of base_site with the url desired, and identify tags to extract.

+# Packages Used
+from bs4 import BeautifulSoup
+import requests
+import pandas as pd